 The lead organisations (Bath City Farm, First Steps Bath, Southside Family Project and Youth Connect South West) worked together with local residents, other groups and both universities in Bath to develop the Community Research Network.
 They visited and learnt from other community research projects and built local capacity in research skills and community development.

-This included eight visits and workshops:
+The project included eight visits and workshops:

 Thank you to all the organisations that shared their experience, insight and expertise with Twerton and Whiteway Community Research Network representatives and residents: